fauxcyrillic/BTLE-MIDI-2-CV/README.md

 This module has no physical input connections.
 The DIY module only provides 4 discrete outputs (in pairs).
 I wanted to output four complete channels of CV *and* gates, so I made use of the unused input connectors.

-**On the left of the module** (which would normally be inputs, the top 4 connections provide gate outs.
+**On the left of the module** (which would normally be inputs), the top 4 connections provide gate outs.

 **On the right hand side,** there are 4 channels of CV out, in pairs.
 (See diagram in Images folder)